Using a telescope is not easy. There is a learning curve to it. Also, it can take a decent amount of time to get the hang of a telescope.

 20. Make Sure All the Nuts & Bolts Are Properly Fastened

-If you need to assemble the telescope before using, make sure all the bolts and nuts are tightly fit.
-But that doesn’t mean I am asking you to over tighten the nuts.
+If you need to assemble the telescope before using it, ensure all the bolts and nuts are tightly fit.
+But that doesn’t mean I am asking you to over-tighten the nuts.
 Just make sure they are snugly fit.

 21. Try Some Jiggling

-One interesting fact of the evolution of our eyes is, our eyes can detect a moving object more quickly than a static object.
-This trait of evolution has helped our forefathers to escape from moving prey or other dangers.
+One interesting fact of the evolution of our eyes is that our eyes can detect a moving object more quickly than a static object.
+This evolution trait has helped our forefathers escape from moving prey or other dangers.

 We can use this trait to our advantage when stargazing.
-If you are unable to find the object, try jiggling telescope very slightly.
+If you cannot find the object, try jiggling the telescope slightly.
 This can help you out!

 22. Start Taking Notes

 If you want to step up from an amateur astronomer to a serious one, I’ll highly recommend carrying a notepad with you when stargazing.
-Record what you’ve seen, what was your experience, what the object looked like, what are the difficulties you faced etc.
+Record what you’ve seen, what your experience was, what the object looked like, what difficulties you faced etc.

-The ritual of keeping records help a lot in the long run.
+The ritual of keeping records helps a lot in the long run.